• Skip to primary navigation

 TIPS

-Undercooking the pasta and then finishing it in the pan makes the sauce creamier because the pasta releases its starch in the sauce as it finishes cooking.
+Undercooking the pasta and then finishing it in the pan makes the sauce creamier because the pasta releases its starch as it finishes cooking.

 The reserved pasta water contains starch, so we add it to the sauce.